-The market for Electric Vehicles in India is increasing at a profound rate with major players like Toyota and Tesla looking to set up production facilities in the country for their stable of electric cars and vehicles.
+The market for Electric Vehicles in India is increasing at a profound rate, with major players like Toyota and Tesla looking to set up production facilities in the country for their stable electric cars and vehicles.

-Earlier this year, Tesla CEO Elon Musk had reportedly intended on starting Electric Cars production in Indian from 2019.
+Earlier this year, Tesla CEO Elon Musk had reportedly intended to start Electric Cars production in India in 2019.
 The company is currently in talks with the Indian Government.
-MG (Morris Garages) has already started the sales of its Electric cars range in India with the latest being the MG Gloster equipped with amazing features and a car running on electricity.
+MG (Morris Garages) has already started the sales of its Electric car range in India, with the latest being the MG Gloster equipped with amazing features and a car running on electricity.